seanbabb/tic-tac-toe/README.md

 ## Description

-An easy to play game of trying to get three " X " or three " O " straight together  in an up/down, left/right, or a diagnol line.
+- An easy to play game that lets you play tic-tac-toe.
+- Objective: to get three " X " or three " O " straight together  in an up/down, left/right, or a diagnol line.
+- Displays when a player has won the game.
+- Stores the game's history as the game progresses.
+- Allows players to game history and see past moves.

 ## Feedback